tc39/proposal-async-context/README.md

 This proposal introduces APIs to propagate a value through asynchronous code, such as a promise continuation or async callbacks.

-Non-goals:
+Compared to the [Prior Arts](#prior-arts), this proposal identifies the following features as non-goals:

 1. Async tasks scheduling and interception.
 1. Error handling & bubbling through async stacks.

 # Proposed Solution

-`AsyncContext` are designed as a value store for context propagation across logically-connected sync/async code execution.
+`AsyncContext` is designed as a value store for context propagation across logically-connected sync/async code execution.

 ```typescript